mikemahoney218/mikemahoney218/README.md

 # Mike Mahoney, The Ghost in the Machine

-I'm a researcher in [Colin Beier's lab](https://www.esf.edu/faculty/beier/), working on machine learning for ecological outcomes, model interpretability, and landscape visualization.
+I'm an environmental technologist, working on improving how we deliver data in near-real time.
 I also maintain a handful of R packages:

 [![:name status badge](https://mikemahoney218.r-universe.dev/badges/:name)](https://mikemahoney218.r-universe.dev)